 Years, or even decades, can pass before a corpse flower reaches peak bloom.
 As the big moment finally approaches, the plant’s bud grows several inches per day before slowing down its growth.
 Two protective leaves, called bracts, shrivel and fall off the spathe’s base.
 Then, the spathe unfurls over roughly 24 to 36 hours, giving curious onlookers just a small window to see (and smell) its maroon-colored insides for themselves.

-Experts have identified different molecules responsible for titan arum's stink, including dimethyl trisulfide (like limburger cheese), trimethylamine (rotting fish), and isovaleric acid (sweaty socks).
+Experts have identified different fragrant molecules responsible for the titan arum’s stink, including dimethyl trisulfide (like limburger cheese), trimethylamine (rotting fish), and isovaleric acid (sweaty socks).

-Once a corpse flower finishes blooming, it doesn't die.
+Once a corpse flower finishes blooming, it doesn’t die.
 The spathe withers and collapses after a few days, and if pollinated, the plant soon produces hundreds of small, golden-colored fruits.
-These berry-like seeds are eaten and dispersed by animals such as birds and the rhinoceros hornbill, or harvested in captivity by garden conservation scientists.
-(No word on how they taste, as they're reportedly not suitable for human consumption.)
+These berry-like seeds are eaten and dispersed by animals such as birds, or harvested in captivity by garden conservation scientists.
+(No word on how they taste, as they’re reportedly not suitable for human consumption.)